Story, Wyoming: Education

 Public education in the community of Story is provided by Sheridan County School District #2.
 Although Story's census-designated place (CDP) boundary extends onto land that is zoned to Sheridan County School District #1, the populated areas are served by Sheridan County School District #2.

 Story Elementary School is located in the community and serves students in grades K-5.
 Secondary school students attend Sheridan Junior High School (grades 6-8) and Sheridan High School (grades 9-12), which are located in nearby Sheridan.

 Story has a public library, a branch of the Sheridan County Public Library System.

 Fire and rescue

-The Story Volunteer Fire Rescue Department provides important fire suppression and rescue services for the heavily forested community of Story and the surrounding area, which is designated as by the State of Wyoming as the Story Fire Protection District.
+The Story Volunteer Fire Rescue Department provides fire suppression and rescue services for the heavily forested community of Story and the surrounding area, which is designated as by the State of Wyoming as the Story Fire Protection District.

-Fish hatchery & visitor center
+Fish hatchery and visitor center

 The Wyoming State Game & Fish Department operates a fish hatchery and visitor center, which is open to the public, on South Piney Creek, two miles west of Story on Fish Hatchery Road - State Route 194.